 - Failed Sign-ins – The user’s failed sign-ins help to identify the reason for the sign-in failure.

-- Conditional Access Status – It provides the status of the conditional access of the users’ sign-in.
-It helps to identify whether the CA check is not applied, successful, or failed.
+- Conditional Access Status – It gives the status of the conditional access of the users’ sign-in.
+It aids to identify whether the CA check is not applied, successful, or failed.

 - Authentication Details – It provides the authentication method used to sign in and the policies applied while signing in to the tenant.
 So, it helps to identify whether any stronger authentication policy is applied or not.